Plan ahead for the next school year. Schedule your class today!

 Yes!
 We've made it easy for students to move between formats:

-Students can transfer from a weekly live course as long as a self-paced version is available and the student has completed less than three-fourths of the weekly live class sessions.
+• Students can transfer from a weekly live course as long as a self-paced version is available and the student has four or more live class sessions left.

 Either way, the majority of their completed assignments will transfer as well.